silhavyj/KIV-VSS-Benchmark/README.md

 ## Results

-Each value shown in the following charts was calculated as the median of ten independent measurements (run of the program).
+Each value shown in the following charts was calculated as the median of ten independent measurements.

 Parameters of the device used in the benchmark:
 - ThinkPad T540p